inverno-io/inverno-mods/inverno-security-http/README.md

                             new LoginCredentialsMatcher<>()
                         )
                     ),
                     AccessControlInterceptor.authenticated()                              // 4
                 ));
     }

     @Override
-    public void configure(ErrorWebRouter<ExchangeContext> errorRouter) {
+    public ErrorWebRouteInterceptor<ExchangeContext> configure(ErrorWebRouteInterceptor<ExchangeContext> errorInterceptors) {
-        errorRouter
-            .intercept()
+        return errorInterceptors
+            .interceptError()
                 .error(UnauthorizedException.class)
-                .interceptor(new BasicAuthenticationErrorInterceptor<>("inverno-basic")) // 5
+                .interceptor(new BasicAuthenticationErrorInterceptor<>("inverno-basic")); // 5
-            // We must apply interceptors to intercept white labels error routes .applyInterceptors();                                                        // 6
     }
 }
 ```

-The Web configurer implements `WebInterceptorsConfigurer` in order to configure route interceptors and `ErrorWebRouterConfigurer` in order to configure error route interceptors and apply them to all error routes (including default ones).
+The Web configurer implements `WebRouteInterceptor.Configurer` and `ErrorWebRouteInterceptor.Configurer` in order to configure route and error route interceptors to apply to all routes.
 It declares the `InterceptingSecurityContext` exchange context type which is required by the `SecurityInterceptor` to set the security context.
 Interceptors are defined to intercept all routes.

 In above code, there are several things that deserve further explanation: